 The food is both creative and inventive, and the best part is that they use ingredients native to the area, plus some interesting additions like powdered ants.
 The menu features 6 dishes, plus a happy ending.
 Pictured above is one of my favorite dishes – a tortilla made with avocado, containing tender suckling lamb and guacamole cream with edible flowers.

 2. Maximo Bistro in Mexico City, Mexico

-Where did you have your favorite food experiences of 2015?
+Where did you have your favorite food experiences this year?
 Did you go to any particularly noteworthy restaurants, or experience a dish that you can’t forget?
 Tell us about it in the comments section.
 We always love hearing about other’s food finds!